AKASHNEGI-github/MCA-Notes/OOP.md

 ```

 ### What is an Exception
-Conditions responsible for creating errors during the execution of a program are known as Exceptions.
+Exceptions are the conditions which are responsible for creating errors during the execution of a program.
 These errors can interrupt the execution of the program and if the program can’t handle these exceptions then the OS handles them and the program is terminated abruptly.
 Types -
 - Synchronous Exceptions
 - Asynchronous Exceptions